Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Related Work and Preliminaries

 Consider a neural network classifier $f: \mathbb{R}^{d} \to \mathbb{R}$, where $d$ is the input space dimension.
 Let $N$ denote the number of layers.
 For each $i = 1, \dots, N,$ we let $d_i$ be the number of nodes in layer $i.$ We use $z^{(i)}_j$ to denote the $j$th node in layer $i$ (according to some fixed ordering of the nodes in the same level).
 For a given input vector $\vx,$ we associate to node $z^{(i)}_j$ two values: the preactivation value, denoted by $z^{(i)}_j(\vx)$, and the postactivation value $\hat{z}^{(i)}_j(\vx)$ obtained by applying a (typically non-convex) activation function $\sigma$ to the preactivation value, i.e., $\hat{z}^{(i)}_j(\vx) = \sigma(z^{(i)}_j(\vx)).$ The preactivation value of node $z^{(i)}_j$ is obtained as a linear combination of the post-activation values of the nodes in the previous layer.
 In formulas, let $\vz^{(i)}(\vx) = (z^{(i)}_1(\vx), \dots, z^{(i)}_{d_i}(\vx))$ and $\hat{\vz}^{(i)}(\vx) = (\hat{z}^{(i)}_1(\vx), \dots, \hat{z}^{(i)}_{d_i}(\vx) = \sigma(\vz^{(i)}(\vx)) = (\sigma(z^{(i)}_{1}(\vx)), \dots, \sigma(z^{(i)}_{d_i}(\vx))).$ Then, $\vz^{(i)}(\vx) = \mW^{(i)}\hat{\vz}^{(i-1)}(\vx) + \vb^{(i)},$ for some given inter level weight matrix $\mW^{(i)} \in \mathbb{R}^{d_i\times d_{i-1}}$ and bias vector $\vb^{(i)}\in \mathbb{R}^{d_i}$---as resulting from the network training.

-As observed in the introduction, we assume, without loss of generality, that there is a single node in the $N$th layer, which we simply denote by $z^{(N)}$.\footnote{ One can simply enforce this condition for networks that do not satisfy this assumption by adding one layer and encoding, for instance, the robustness property that we aim to verify in a single output node as a margin between logits, which produces a positive output only if the correct label is predicted \cite{LiuSurvey,bcrown}.} Hence we have $f(\vx) = \hat{\vz}^{(N)}(\vx) = {z}^{(N)}(\vx).$
+As observed in the introduction, we assume, without loss of generality, that there is a single node in the $N$th layer, which we simply denote by $z^{(N)}$.\footnote{ One can simply enforce this condition for networks that do not satisfy this assumption by adding one layer and encoding, for instance, the robustness property that we aim to verify in a single output node as a margin between logits, which produces a positive output only if the correct label is predicted \citep{LiuSurvey,bcrown}.} Hence we have $f(\vx) = \hat{\vz}^{(N)}(\vx) = {z}^{(N)}(\vx).$

-In our following arguments, we assume that the activation function of each node is the ReLU, which is the most employed in the verification works of the literature \cite{acrown,bcrown}, but the soundness of the proposed approach can also be extended for different non-linear scalar functions studied in the literature, such as Tanh, Sigmoid, GeLU, as in \cite{autolirpa}.\\ Hence, we define the robustness verification problem of deep neural networks as follows.\\ Given an input point of interest $\vx_0$, for which $f(\vx_0) > 0$, and an input perturbation set $\mathcal{C}= \mathcal{C}_{\vx_0, \epsilon}=\{\vx \vert \;\vert\vert \vx-\vx_0\vert\vert_\infty \leq \epsilon\}$, i.e., $\mathcal{C}$ is an $\ell_\infty$ ball of $\varepsilon$ radius around an original input $\vx_0$, we aim to find, if there exists, an input $\vx \in \mathcal{C}$ such that $f(\vx) \leq 0$, thus resulting in a violation of the property.
-If $f(\vx) > 0\; \forall \vx \in \mathcal{C}$, we say $f$ is robust (or verified) to all the possible input perturbations in $\mathcal{C}$.
-A possible way to prove the property is to solve the optimization problem in terms of $\min\limits_{\vx\in\mathcal{C}} f(\vx)$ and by checking if the result is positive.
-Formally: \begin{definition}[\textit{Robustness verification problem}] \phantom{a}
+In our following arguments, we assume that the activation function of each node is the ReLU, which is the most employed in the verification works of the literature \citep{acrown,bcrown}, but the soundness of the proposed approach can also be extended for different non-linear scalar functions studied in the literature, such as Tanh, Sigmoid, GeLU, as in \citep{autolirpa}.
+Hence, we define the robustness verification problem of deep neural networks as follows.